Scripture

 Ephesians 3

-Cited in A Body of Practical Divinity, A Child of Light Walking in Darkness, A Cloud of Faithful Witnesses + 17 more
+Cited in A Body of Practical Divinity, A Brief Declaration and Vindication of the Doctrine of the Trinity, A Brief Instruction in the Worship of God + 15 more

 So God having put his sanction, the stamp of his authority and institution upon faith, this makes it to be justifying and saving.
 2. Because faith makes us one with Christ (Ephesians 3:17).
 It is the espousing incorporating grace, it gives us coalition and union with Christ's pe…